 The input is given to the shown input points of the IC and the output for the battery received at the output of the IC.
 The pot or the preset is used to accurately set the voltage level that may be considered as the safe value for the battery.

 Current Controlled Charging

-The circuit also offers a current control feature, which makes sure that the battery always receives a fixed predetermined charging current rate and is never over driven.
+This solar regulator controller circuit also offers a current control feature, which makes sure that the battery always receives a fixed predetermined charging current rate and is never over driven.
 The module can be wired as directed in the diagram.